ifad/couchrest_model/README.md

 CouchRest Models adds additional functionality to the standard CouchRest Document class such as setting properties, callbacks, typecasting, and validations.

+## Purpose of this fork

+This fork adds Couchdb-Lucene full-text-search integration.
+Have a look at the commit logs of the IFAD branch for now, and ask for documentation if you need.

 ## Documentation

 Please visit the documentation project at [http://www.couchrest.info](http://www.couchrest.info).
 You're [contributions](https://github.com/couchrest/couchrest.github.com) to the documentation would be greatly appreciated!